|Be prepared for the far reaching amendments to the National Credit Act|

 Topics to be covered will include:

-- General overview: Basic concepts in the NCA revisited.
+- General overview of and basic concepts in the NCA.

-- The National Credit Amendment Act 7 of 2019 in detail.
+- Brief overview of the National Credit Amendment Act 7 of 2019

-- Specific compliance issues raised by the Regulator and other role players.
+- Specific compliance issues raised by the National Credit Regulator and other role players.

-As in the past the presenter will also deal with specific questions submitted by practitioners prior to the webinar.
-Send your questions to Seminars@LSSALEAD.org.za.
+The presenter will deal with specific questions received from practitioners prior to the webinar.
+Please submit your questions to Seminars @LSSALEAD.org.za.

 Benefits of attending

-The webinar will strive to bring attendees up to date with the latest legislative and judicial aspects regarding the National Credit Act focusing on (but not limited to) the National Credit Amendment Act 7 of 2019 in order to enable them to make strategic practical decisions when dealing with matters within the ambit of the NCA.
+The webinar will bring attendees up to date with the latest developments regarding legislation, regulation and case law.
+This will enable legal practitioners, debt counsellors, credit providers and consumers to make strategic decisions when dealing with matters within the ambit of the Act.

 Background to this presentation